 - A summary of any new SWPPPs developed in accordance with the permit requirements during the reporting period - A summary of any SWPPPs modified in accordance with the permit requirements during the reporting period.

 Summary of new SWPPP Development

-High-priority facilities were reviewed by June 30, 2019 to determine if there were any facilities meeting the high-priority, high-potential criteria requiring a SWPPP.
-Two facilities were identified:
+High-priority facilities were reviewed by June 30, 2021 to determine if there were any facilities meeting the high-priority, high-potential criteria requiring a SWPPP.
+One facility was identified: